MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

     - Type parameters, if present, have identical constraints between both versions.
     - All parameters beyond the subject type are identical.

-These are described in greater detail, with additional examples, below.
+The following content and additional examples describe these rules in greater detail.

 ### Declaration